-Cyclone – a system of winds rotating inward to an area of low atmospheric pressure, with a counterclockwise or clockwise circulation that can reach speeds of 20-30 miles per hour.
-They often bring heavy rain.
-At times they are referred to as tropical storms.
+Cyclones: Cyclones are tropical storms that consist of a system of winds rotating inward to an area of low atmospheric pressure.
+They are formed exclusively in the South Pacific and the Indian Ocean.
+Cyclone wind speeds can range from 30-75 miles per hour.
 While not as strong as a hurricane, cyclones can cause catastrophic damage.

 Cyclones in Indonesia

-I live in suburban Arizona where the climate around me is pretty steady.
-It’s hot and sunny most of the year but also pretty easy to go into an air-conditioned room.
-I have gained a new appreciation for people whose livelihood is tied up in agriculture and how greatly it can be affected by forces of nature that are out of our control.
+Living in Suburban Arizona, we at Sagebrush have it lucky.
+The desert does experience extremely high temperatures and a handful of mild storms, but it is out of the way of nature's more severe storms.
+After researching the natural disasters that span across our world, I have gained a new appreciation for people whose livelihood is tied up in agriculture and how greatly it can be affected by forces of nature that are out of our control.